Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ### Game screen

-- The below elements are displayed on the screen:
-  - Selected difficulty level of the game
+- Underscores for each letter of the hidden phrase
+- Input area for letters that can be submitted through either mouse click or the enter button, enhancing the game's pace for a faster and more fluid playing experience.
-  - Number of guesses left in the round
+- Remaining guess attempts in the current round.
-  - Category of the phrase to be guessed
-  - Progress bar that shows the user visually how close they are to guessing the hidden thinker.
+- Visual progress bar indicating the proximity of the user to correctly guessing the concealed thinker.
-  - Underscores for each letter of the hidden name.
-  -
+- Current user score

-- User stories covered: 4, 5, 6
+- User stories covered: 3, 4, 7

 <details><summary>See feature</summary>
 <img src="">